Lightstreamer/helm-charts/DEPLOYMENT.md

 - `remoteParamsConfig` ([Proxy Metadata Adapter](charts/lightstreamer/values.yaml#L4160), [Proxy Data Adapter](charts/lightstreamer/values.yaml#L4600)): Custom initialization parameters to forward to the Remote Adapter on connection.
 Uses a `prefix` to select which parameters to send, plus a `params` map of key/value pairs.

-See the linked `values.yaml` entries for the full set of available options.
+See the linked `values.yaml` entries for full details.

-##### Mixed configuration
+#### Mixed configuration

 Within the same Adapter Set, it is possible to mix in-process and proxy adapters.
 For example, you can pair an in-process Metadata Adapter with one or more Proxy Data Adapters, or vice versa.

 When both `inProcessMetadataAdapter` and `proxyMetadataAdapter` are defined under `metadataProvider`, the in-process adapter takes precedence and the proxy configuration is ignored.
 The same rule applies per Data Adapter: when both `inProcessDataAdapter` and `proxyDataAdapter` are defined, the in-process adapter takes precedence.

-Example — in-process Metadata Adapter with a Proxy Data Adapter:
+In-process Metadata Adapter with a Proxy Data Adapter:

 ```yaml
 adapters: